-Freidrich L. "Fred" Rambow was born December 25, 1869 in Gross Wokern, Germany.
+Freidrich L. "Fred" Rambow was born on Saturday, December 25, 1869 in Gross Wokern, Germany.
 He was the first child of Heinrich and Wilhelmina (Milhan) Rambow and came with them to America in 1874.

-They had three children, 7 grandchildren and 15 great grandchildren at the time of their deaths.
+They had 7 grandchildren and 15 great grandchildren at the time of Emma's death.

 Heinrich (40), Minnie (32), Frederick (11), "Betty" (8), Henry (5) and Mary (2) lived in Dundee Township.
 Heinrich was listed as a laborer.